 Bucking Horse is an award-winning project designed around fulfilling the hunger for community.
 Visitors and homeowners are able to discover a community of opportunities nestled in a safe environment.
 Local vendors have the chance to share their products and create relationships with those visiting Jessup Farm Artisan Village, while community gardens and gathering places encourage homeowners not only to interact but to bond with their neighbors.
 A variety of homes are offered within the community, including single family, townhomes, and apartment residences.
-An extensive trail system, community gardens, a working farm and a garden for the farm-to-fork restaurant were all part of the original Master Plan, which was carefully developed to preserve the heritage of the land.
+An extensive trail system, community gardens, and a garden for the farm-to-fork restaurant were all part of the original Master Plan, which was carefully developed to preserve the heritage of the land.
 Since the project’s inception, the wants and needs within the community have shifted, which required thoughtful adaptation of the Master Plan to take place.
 On April 18th, 2019, the City of Fort Collins Planning and Zoning Board approved the addition of a child care facility on the land previously slated for a working farm.
 While we are still striving to find a way to include more animals in the neighborhood, we look forward to delivering an amenity that we have always designated space for, child care, in Bucking Horse.

 The theme of the project is based upon the existing Johnson and Jessup Farms, which were established in 1868.
 Jessup Farm has been rehabilitated in an effort to protect the history of the land, while enhancing the overall ambiance of the project, and Johnson Farm is set to be rehabilitated in the future.
 Bucking Horse is designed around maintaining a healthy lifestyle.
 The entire project is designed around trail systems that encourage outdoor exercise.
 Artisan retailers within Jessup Farm, including Peloton Cycles and The Farmhouse Restaurant, promote good health and a high quality of life in a clean and safe environment.